 The one accessory/item of “decor” that your Dumeril’s boa terrarium will need the most is a hide box.
 Since these boas are shy creatures, they need a dark, humid hidey-hole to call their own — and preferably more than one.
 Whatever you use, it needs to be big enough to fit the whole snake (no mean feat for a large adult female).

 For a juvenile, this is easy.
 Go to the pet store, pick out some caves/cork rounds/hollow logs of an appropriate size, and tada, you’re done.
 Ah, the bliss of small snakes…

 But if you have an adult, a little more creativity is required.
 If you’re feeling crafty, you can always make one!
 Roughly 18”x18-24”x6-8” should do the trick.

 Or if you’re not feeling crafty (ex: me) then you can buy something that can be easily converted into one.
 I don’t recommend using cardboard boxes, because the snake will crush it sooner or later.
 Instead, try cutting an entry hole in an upside-down cat litter tray or opaque plastic storage tub.
 Or you can use a small rectangular trash bin.
 The possibilities are endless!

 Whatever you use, line one of the hides with damp sphagnum moss to create a humid retreat.
 This is especially important when your snake is about to shed.

 Something fun that you can do for your Dumeril’s boa is collect dry, non-chemical-treated leaves during autumn.
 Scatter them in your pet’s enclosure and watch him/her explore the new scents and textures.

-PRO TIP: Clean the enclosure and its decor with chlorhexidine or a bleach solution monthly.
+PRO TIP: Clean the enclosure and its decor with chlorhexidine or a bleach solution at least once per quarter.
 If you use bleach, don’t put the snake back in until you can’t smell the bleach fumes any more.